Customizing the protocol

 Block Hooks extend the ProvableBlockHook class and offer two methods:

-The provided arguments BeforeBlockParameters and AfterBlockParameters both hold:
+The provided arguments hold:

 Lifecycle

-Block hooks have two methods that are execute at different points in the block lifecycle. afterBlock will be executed after a block is finished. beforeBlock builds on top of the result provided by the afterBlock hook and is execute right before the next block is processed.
+beforeBlock builds on top of the result provided by the afterBlock hook and is executed right before the next block is processed.